mukul785/ZK-circuit-implementation/README.md

 `npm i`

 ### Compile
-`npx hardhat circom`
+`npx hardhat circom` <br>
 This will generate the **out** file with circuit intermediaries and generate the **CustomCircuitVerifier.sol** contract.

 ### Set-up
-Create a .env file in root directory and enter private key of wallet that will be used to test circuit on amoy testnet with MATIC test tokens.
+Create a .env file in root directory and enter private key of wallet that will be used to test circuit on amoy testnet with MATIC test tokens.<br>
-Then paste this after 'solidity' in `hardhat.config.ts` `
+Then paste this after 'solidity' in `hardhat.config.ts` <br>
+`
 networks: {
     amoy: {